marcnol/pyHiM/docs/source/contributor/build_doc.md

 *[Docstring](https://www.python.org/dev/peps/pep-0257/) is documentation string that describes what a public object does.*

-This comment should appear after the `def` line, so at the beginning of :
+This comment should appear after the `def` line, so at the beginning of:

 - module
 - function